A phase field model for the motion of prismatic dislocation loops by both climb and self-climb: Conclusions and discussion

 we have validated our phase field model by numerical simulations and compared the evolutions of the elliptic loops with and without self-climb, the interactions of two loops with and without self-climb.
 The simulation results show the { big } difference { in } the evolution time and the pattern with and without self-climb contribution.

 Self-climb by vacancy pipe diffusion is the dominant dislocation climb mechanism at not very high temperature in irradiated materials.
-At high temperature, dislocation climb by vacancy bulk diffusion also becomes important, the contribution portion of both climb motions can be adjusted by the parameter $\beta$ depending on the physical material and situation.
-This phase field models combine these two climb motions in a single evolution equation, which can simulate the combined climb motion of interactions of many loops.
+At high temperature, dislocation climb by vacancy bulk diffusion also becomes important, the contribution portion of both climb motions can be adjusted by the parameter $\beta$ depending on the physical material and situation, and these increase the applicability of the phase field model in physics.
+This phase field model combines these two climb motions in a single evolution equation, which can simulate the combined climb motion of interactions of many loops.
 This model { can be easily} generalized to many loops and the interactions of loops in 3-dimension space.
 It also provides a convenient base to simulate dislocation climb-glide motion.

 \textbf{ACKNOWLEDGEMENTS}

 Both authors thank Prof. Yang Xiang for the helpful discussions.
 X.H.
 Niu's research is supported by National Natural Science Foundation of China under the grant number 11801214 and the Natural Science Foundation of Fujian Province of China under the grant number 2021J011193.
 X. Yan's research is supported by a Research Excellence Grant, CLAS Dean's Summer Research Grant from University of Connecticut and Simons travel grant \#947054.